wuba/react-native-echarts/blog/2023-03-21-the-official-website-has-launched/index.md

 ### Use a SnackPlayer Component

 Ember Expo Snack is cool, but sometimes I want to put the code in a tsx file and then import it to the article where I need it.
-In this way my code is easier to edit, and reusable.
+In this way, my code is easier to edit and reusable.

 In addition to the online editor, we provide a SnackPlayer component that can be used like below.